Travel Tips: Do You Have to Go Through Customs for a Connecting Flight?

 I recommend leaving yourself several hours of time, if possible

 I recommend leaving yourself several hours of time, if possible.
 While the time you will need varies greatly depending on the airport, the time of day, and the time of year, it is always better to give yourself a little too much time than to give yourself too little time.
-Long layovers are often frowned upon by travelers, but I am a big fan of 4-hour layovers on long-haul flights.
-The departure area and gate areas always have plenty of options for places to eat, and you won’t even need to haul around any checked luggage during this time.

 While nonstop flights are usually best, having a nice meal or work session at your connecting airport is always a great plan, too.
 While the international terminal at an airport is usually the nicest one, you can still usually expect plenty of great food options in domestic terminals when waiting for your connecting flight.

-2 Tips for Passing Through US Customs and Immigration Quickly to Get to a Connecting Flight
+4 Tips for Passing Through US Customs and Immigration Quickly to Get to a Connecting Flight

 During our time living in Mexico, we took a lot of flights from Mexico City to various places in the United States, and we learned pretty well how to have a hassle-free experience.
 Here are a few of our top tips, based on lessons that we learned.